-On April 1, 2018, the Company entered into an employment agreement (the "Goldfarb Employment Agreement") with Adrian G. Goldfarb, pursuant to which Mr. Goldfarb served as Chief Financial Officer of the Company through November 15, 2022 and subsequently, assumed a new role as Strategic Advisor to the CEO.
-During 2021, Mr. Goldfarb was paid an annual salary of \$207,750 and an annual car allowance of \$2,500 which has subsequently been cancelled.
-In 2022, Mr. Goldfarb's annual salary was increased to \$220,000 and he was paid a bonus of \$50,000.
+On April 1, 2018, the Company entered into an employment agreement (the "Goldfarb Employment Agreement") with Adrian G. Goldfarb, pursuant to which Mr. Goldfarb serves as Chief Financial Officer of the Company.
+During 2020, Mr. Goldfarb was paid an annual salary of \$197,750 and an annual car allowance of \$7,500.
+In 2021, Mr. Goldfarb's salary was increased to \$207,750 and the car allowance cancelled.
 The Goldfarb Employment Agreement had an initial term through March 31, 2019, subject to renewal for successive one-year terms unless either party gives the other notice of that party's election to not renew at least 60 days prior to the expiration of the then-current term.
-The Goldfarb Employment Agreement remains in effect through March 31, 2024 as neither part has terminated the agreement.
-The Goldfarb Employment Agreement was approved by the Compensation Committee and it is anticipated that Mr. Goldfarb's compensation terms will be revisited in the future by the Compensation Committee.
+The Goldfarb Employment Agreement remains in effect through March 31, 2023.
+The Goldfarb Employment Agreement was approved by the Compensation Committee and it is anticipated that Mr. Goldfarb's compensation terms will be revisited in the future by the Compensation Committee of the Company's Board.